benetech/VideoDeduplication/README.md

     '--config', '-cp' : Path to the project config file [default:'config.yml'] '--list-of-files', '-lof' : path to txt with a list of files for processing and generating matches / scene detection / metadata extraction - overrides loading all signatures available from the file system

+Audio processing

+`python audio_processing.py`

+Arguments:

+    '--config', '-cp' : Path to the project config file [default:'config.yml'] '--list-of-files', '-lof' : path to txt with a list of files for processing and generating matches / scene detection / metadata extraction - overrides loading all signatures available from the file system
+    '--cores', '-' : Number of cores to be used on parallel processing routines [default:5] "--model", "-m" : Path to the audio processing model", [default:'data/audio_model.h5']

 Template Object Matching

 `python template_matching.py`